Developer Guide Help

 Federated Authentication

-One core feature of Cafe Variome V3 is decentralized, zero trust discovery network.
-This wiki page is dedicated to the complicated security measures and authentication principles of the federated network.
-For general authentication model, refer to Authentication Model page.
+A core feature of Cafe Variome V3 is its decentralized, zero-trust discovery network.
+This Wiki page focuses on the complex security measures and authentication principles of the federated network.
+For an overview of the general authentication model, refer to the Authentication Model page.

 Server keys

-Each instance of Cafe Variome, when joining a network (or creating one), generates a new identity.
-The info endpoints will still return the same basic information like owner, address, etc. but the installation ID and the keys are freshly generated.
-This allows semi-anonymity, and allows the separation of network permissions.
+Each instance of Cafe Variome generates a new identity when joining or creating a network.
+While the info endpoints still return basic details such as the owner and address, the installation ID and cryptographic keys are newly generated.
+This enables semi-anonymity and allows for the separation of network permissions.

-The keys are generated in Python backend, and is stored in vault immediately afterwards.
-The keys are standard RSA4096 keys, stored in PEM format in KV engine.
+The keys are generated by the Python backend and immediately stored in the vault.
+They are standard RSA 4096 keys, stored in (PEM) format within the (KV engine).

-During network joining request, the public key is sent in the request.
-When the request is approved, the key is stored inside vault.
-Then, the notification that a new node is in network will be propagated to all nodes; if not, the new node information will be synced during daily network sync.
-However, each node will need to approve the new node first.
-The key is stored in a separate place, until the approval.
-Only after the key is in place will the new node be able to communicate with this server.
-This allows for one-way communication, where one server accepts the other, but the other does not accept the first one.
+During a network joining request, the public key is included in the request.
+If the request is approved, the key is stored in the vault.
+A notification about the new node joining the network is then propagated to all nodes; otherwise, the new node's information will be synced during the daily network sync.
+However, each node must individually approve the new node before it is fully recognized.
+Until approval, the key is stored separately.
+Only once the key is in place can the new node communicate with this server.
+This enables one-way communication, where one server may accept another, but the reverse is not required.

 Signing the requests

-The signature generated with server key is a SHA256 hash of the request body, signed with the private key.
-The signature is then sent in the request header.
-The reason why transit engine is not involved in the server key implementation is that the keys need to be exported and imported, and the transit engine does not support that very well.
+The signature generated with the server key is a SHA256 hash of the request body, signed using the private key.
+This signature is then included in the request header.
+The transit engine is not used for server key implementation because the keys need to be exported and imported, a process that the transit engine does not handle efficiently.

-The encoding and decoding in the end is to work around the problem of codec and platform differences.
-The result is a string that should be readable and encodeable in any platform.
+The encoding and decoding process is implemented to address codec and platform differences.
+The result is a string that remains readable and can be encoded on any platform.

 Access tokens

-Access tokens are used to authenticate with KeyCloak, for either a user or a service account.
-The acquisition and validation of the access token is straightforward.
-However, there's also the case when the two instances use different KeyCloak server, or different realm, that the access token cannot be verified directly.
-Considering this, the user remaping is implemented.
+Access tokens are used to authenticate with Keycloak for both users and service accounts.
+The process of acquiring and validating an access token is straightforward.
+However, if two instances use different Keycloak servers or belong to different (realms), the access token cannot be verified directly.
+To handle this, user remapping is implemented.

 User remapping

-User remapping refers to the operation that a user is mapped to a internal user ID, and has the permission of that internal user.
-The mapping does not have to be one-to-one.
+User remapping is the process of mapping a user to an internal user ID, granting them the permissions associated with that internal user.
+This mapping does not have to be one-to-one.
 There are three types of user remapping:

 No mapping

-This is the simplest case.
-The user comes in, with no mapping at all.
-The user ID, although not in KeyCloak, is taken from the token directly.
-If the server is configured to have these IDs in the database, the operation will still be successful.
-This is highly discouraged, as it is not secure.
+This is the simplest case, where the user has no predefined mapping.
+The user ID, while not present in Keycloak, is extracted directly from the token.
+If the server is configured to accept these IDs from the database, the operation will still proceed successfully.
+However, this approach is highly discouraged as it poses security risks.

 Static mapping

-All users coming from one installation are mapped to a single internal user.
-This is the default case when the authentication provider is not trusted.
-All queries from this node will be considered performed under the privilege of this user, however, the query will still store the original user ID.
-This is because the query is still encrypted with the key of the original user, and the original ID is kept for query auditing.
+All users from a single installation are mapped to a single internal user.
+This is the default behavior when the authentication provider is not trusted.
+All queries from this node are executed under the privileges of this internal user; however, the original user ID is still stored.
+This ensures that queries remain encrypted with the original user’s key and allows for query auditing.

 Dynamic mapping